 As Luke Thomas worked on building his software startup, Friday, he struggled to gauge the mood of his software engineers.
 Judging their morale was crucial--and not simply because Thomas considers himself to be a sensitive boss.
 Friday is an app designed to help supervisors manage remote employees via fast, simple, and routine questionnaires about their current progress and goals.

 But unless you are professionally empathetic, divining far-flung team members' feelings about their work through a web form is tricky.
-So Thomas turned the job over to the 3,304 colorful, non-alphanumeric symbols found in the Unicode Standard--what most of us know as emojis.
+So Thomas turned the job over to the 3,304 colorful, non-alphanumeric symbols found in the Unicode Standard--what most of us know as emoji.

 Today, the "emoji question" appears at the top of every team member's daily Friday updates.
 It's also the most popular query among the thousands of employees who use the Friday app at organizations ranging from LinkedIn to the Tampa Airport.
 At a glance, managers know right away if their direct reports are feeling fired up, fatigued, or overwhelmed.

 "Surface level, it feels cheesy, like something that only people who are dating do," says Thomas, whose company recently raised $2.1 million in seed funding in a round led by Bessemer Venture Partners.
-"But then you start using emojis, and you realize they're actually a very powerful form of communication."
+"But then you start using emoji, and you realize they're actually a very powerful form of communication."

 That idea hits home even more these days, as millions of us have been working remotely since the pandemic exploded in March.
 "They create a visual language that conveys a hidden, unconscious meaning: Let's keep things friendly," says Marcel Danesi, professor of semiotics and linguistic anthropology at the University of Toronto and the author of The Semiotics of Emoji.